antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-07-data-curator-pyry-kantanen/index.md

 Late spring and early summer time is, at least for me, defined by the Eurovision Song Contest.
 Every year watching the contest makes me ponder the state of the music industry in my home country Finland as well as in Europe.
 Was the song produced by homegrown talent or was it imported?
 Was it better received by the professional jury or the public?
 How well does the domestic appeal of an artist translate to the international stage?
 Many interesting phenomena are difficult to quantify in a meaningful way and writing a catchy song with international appeal is probably more an art than a science.
 Nevertheless that should not deter us from trying as music, too, is bound by certain rules and regularities that can be researched.

-{{< figure src="/media/img/developers/eurovision_2021.png" caption="Eurovision Song Contest 2021 press photo by Jordy Brada" numbered="true" >}}
+{{< figure src="/media/img/developers/eurovision_2021.jpg" caption="Music, too, is bound by certain rules and regularities that can be researched.
+Our Digital Music Observatory and its [Listen Local](https://listenlocal.community/) experimental App does this exactly, and we would love to create Eurovision musicology datasets.
+Photo: Eurovision Song Contest 2021 press photo by Jordy Brada" numbered="true" >}}

 *Why did you decide to join the EU Datathon challenge team and why do you think that this would be a game changer for researchers and policymakers?*

 The challenge has, in my opinion, great potential in leading by example when it comes to open data access and reproducible research.
 Comparing data to oil is a common phrase but fitting in the sense that crude oil has to go through a number of steps and pipes before it becomes useful.
 Most users and especially policymakers appreciate ease-of-use of the finished product, but the quality of the product and the process must also be guaranteed somehow.
 Openness and peer-review practices are the best guarantors in the field of data, just as industrial standards and regulations are in the oil industry.

-{{< figure src="/media/img/observatory_screenshots/DMO_API_metadata_table.png" caption="We provide many layers of fully transparent quality control about the data we are placing in our data APIs and provide for our end-users." numbered="true" >}}
+{{< figure src="/media/img/observatory_screenshots/DMO_API_metadata_page.png" caption="We provide many layers of fully transparent quality control about the data we are placing in our data APIs and provide for our end-users." numbered="true" >}}

 ## Join us